CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 * `/Settings/Options/Settings/Translation Services`: Once you have configured the integration in a Settings content in this folder the GlobalLink workflow will be available to all sites.
-The content must be named `GlobalLink`.
 * `<SITE_ROOT>/Options/Settings/Translation Services`: Only define
 the Settings here, if the GlobalLink workflow should only be available if you translate content from this site to one of its derived sites.
 But, you